irena-flextool/flextool/docs/how_to.md

 ## How to use Nested Rolling window solves (investments and long-term storage)

 The basic rolling solve can have problems in dealing with long term storage and with investments.
 If the model only sees a few weeks to the future, it really can't see how much energy should be stored in long term storages.
-Problems with investments can also be rampant: What if the first roll is really windy, so it would invest too much on wind which wouldn't produce enough energy in later rolls and then it would need to invest again to something else.
-How can it consider lifetimes?
-If the option of retiring is allowed, it might retire something that is needed for later rolls.
+Problems with investments can also be serious: If the first roll is really windy, the model would overinvest in wind power that is not profitable in the later rolls.
+Similarly, if the model is allowed to retire capacity, it might retire something that is actually needed in the later rolls.

 Nested solve sequences can first solve the investments and long-term storage levels and pass them to the dispatch solve.
 Both storage solve and dispatch solve can be rolling solves.
 The dispatch solves can then send the end storage values to the investment and long-term storage solves as start values to reduce the error of these solves.

 When to use nested solves?

-- Dispatch model is takes too long to solve, but simple rolling window solve would not represent the long-term storages correctly.
+- Dispatch model is taking too long to solve, but simple rolling window solve would not represent the long-term storages correctly.
 (Nesting without the investment solve)
 - Investment model takes too long to solve, even with manual rolling [How to create a multi-year model](#How-to-create-a-multi-year-model).
 With nesting you can have smaller rolls for dispatch solve than the investment solve.
 (Nesting without the storage solve)
 - Investment model takes too long and you have long term storages to consider.
 (Three level nesting, graph below)